Welcome to the State Water Resources Control Board Welcome to the California Environmental Protection Agency

 Adoption Hearing

-The State Water Board will consider adoption of a proposed Resolution to approve a Substitute Environmental Document and adopt a proposed Water Quality Control Policy for Low-Threat Underground Storage Tank Case Closure.
-The location and time of the meeting are provided below.
+The State Water Board conducted an Adoption Hearing on Tuesday, May 1, 2012 and adopted Resolution No. 2012-0016 that approved a Substitute Environmental Document and adopted a Water Quality Control Policy for Low-Threat Underground Storage Tank Case Closure.

 Public Hearing